Abdullah-Nazardeen/My-Form/README.md

 After clicking the "Subscribe" button.
 Click on "Welcome" button to recieve a message customized to the information given.
 If not comment has being given you will recive a message Different message, compared to if a comment has being given.
+### Techniques used are - PHP form validation methods,JavaScript and CSS to make a popup-message appear.